 Once the fight or flight instinct is activated, it's important to understand that a child's brain is perceiving a threat.
 They need reassurance that they are safe.
 Shouting or using a higher pitched voice makes you appear threatening and will not help de-escalate a meltdown.
-If the child is screaming do not try shouting so they can hear you.
 Wait until they stop and then speak to them calmly and empathetically.